Álex Sánchez (footballer, born 1989)

-Alejandro 'Álex' Sánchez López (born 6 June 1989) is a Spanish footballer who plays for SD Ejea as a striker.
+Alejandro 'Álex' Sánchez López (born 6 June 1989) is a Spanish professional footballer who plays as a striker.

 He came to fame in 2009, when he became the first player to appear in a professional game with just one hand whilst representing Real Zaragoza.

 Club career

-Born in Zaragoza, Aragon, Sánchez started his football career with local Colegio Jesús-María El Salvador, joining Real Zaragoza's youth system still in his teens.
+Born in Zaragoza, Aragon, Sánchez started his football career with local Colegio Jesús-María El Salvador, joining Real Zaragoza's youth system aged 15.
 In 2008, he began playing as a senior in both the national and regional leagues, with its B and C teams.

 On 8 November 2009, Sánchez made his professional debut for the club, playing 20 minutes in the 3–1 La Liga away loss against Valencia CF after having come on as a substitute for Ángel Lafita.
 He became the first player to appear in a professional game with only one hand, but continued to be mainly registered with the reserves, however.

 Sánchez rejected the offer to continue playing with Zaragoza B in mid-June 2011, going on to resume his career in the Segunda División B with CD Teruel and CD Tudelano.
 On 2 July 2015, after scoring 15 goals the previous campaign, he signed a two-year deal with Segunda División side CA Osasuna.

 In January 2018, after representing in quick succession Tudelano (two spells) and Osasuna's second team, the 28-year-old Sánchez moved abroad for the first time and joined Sydney Olympic FC in the Australian National Premier Leagues NSW.

+Sánchez subsequently competed in the Spanish lower leagues, with Tudelano, SD Ejea and Utebo FC.
+He went abroad again in July 2023, signing for I-League club Gokulam Kerala FC.
+On 5 November, he scored twice in a 4–1 home win over NEROCA FC.
+He added a hat-trick four days later, as the hosts defeated Rajasthan United FC 5–0.